ogomb/bucket_react/README.md

 # Bucket React
-# WHAT DOES THIS APP DO?
+# What does this app do?
 This app is called bucketlist it is a list of stuff you ought to do before a certain time.

 This bucket list application was built on top Reactjs to consume a public REST api.